AppsFlyerSDK/AppsFlyerFramework/README.md

 Then run `pod install`.

-Finally add `import AppsFlyer` in your Swift implementation.
+Finally add `import AppsFlyerTracker` in your Swift implementation.

 Or `#import <AppsFlyerTracker/AppsFlyerTracker.h>` if you're using Objective-C.